 Who is eligible for Pre-Settled Status or Settled Status?

 EU or EEA citizens (or an eligible family member of one) who have lived in the UK are eligible.
 You must not have a ‘significant’ criminal record.

-For Settled Status, as distinct from Pre-Settled Status, you must also have lived in the UK for a continuous 5-year period.
-This is taken to mean that for 5 years in a row you’ve been in the UK for at least 6 months in any 12 month period, except for one period of up to 12 months for an important reason (for example, according to Gov.UK, childbirth, serious illness, study, vocational training or an overseas work posting) and compulsory military service of any length.
+For Settled Status, as distinct from Pre-Settled Status, you must have lived in the UK for a continuous 5-year period.
+This means that you have been in the UK for five consecutive years, for at least 6 months in any 12 month period.
+The exception is for one period of up to 12 months for a significant reason, (for example, according to Gov.UK, childbirth, serious illness, study, vocational training or an overseas work posting), and compulsory military service of any length.
 Note that this does not have to be the last five years, but that this status may have lapsed if you have been absent for two or more years.

-Under the Withdrawal Agreement, only relationships which have started before 31 December 2020 and continue to exist at the time of their application to join you will count.
+At the moment, under the Withdrawal Agreement, only family or marital relationships which have started before 31 December 2020 and continue to exist at the time of that person’s application to join you will count.
 However, this would change in the case of no deal (see below).